Skip to main content

 • If you work on campus in the summer, a new form is required for each job, each summer.

-Step 2: Complete Form I-9 in person at the Human Resources Office
+Step 2: Bring your paperwork to the Human Resources Office

 Step 3: You are ready to start working on campus!